software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > Exercise 12
 >
-> During the course, each team will develop a project described by the Product Owner in the [project description](/project-description).Come up with at least seven _well-written_ user stories based on the project description.
+> During the course, each team will develop a project described by the Product Owner in the [project description](/project-description).
+Come up with at least seven _well-written_ user stories based on the project description.
 Use the "As [a user persona], I want [to perform this action] so that [I can accomplish this goal]" format for the user stories.
 Review the quality of your user stories based on the INVEST criteria and general guideliness of a good user story.
 >
 > Hint: pay attention to the size of the user story.
 Split big user stories into smaller ones.